steemfans/files-steem/src/markdown/README.md

 * You could visit [https://files.steem.fans](https://files.steem.fans) to explore and download all files I supply.

-* And you also could use `rsync` to get files.
-The path is `rsync://files.steem.fans/data`.
-For example, you can get `block_log.tar.lz4` like this `rsync rsync://files.steem.fans/data/block_log.tar.lz4 ./` .

 ## Plugin and other config References

 > **NOTICE**: Please comment `shared-file-dir = /shm/` first.